dashluu/Tinyparse/README.md

 * The code for the operator table is in the package `Operators`.
 * Similar to the keyword table, it is also handcoded.
-* It is a collection of tables that store operators and their properties: one for prefix operators, one for infix operators, one for postfix operators, one for precedences, and one for associativities.
+* It is a collection of tables that store operators and their properties: one for prefix operators, one for infix operators, one for postfix operators, one for precedences, one for associativities, and two for type compatibilities between operands.

 ### Type table

 * The code for the type table is in the package `Types`.
 * Like other tables, it is handcoded.
-* It stores all built-in data types and their sizes.
+* There are two tables:
+    * One table maps strings as type IDs to objects that store type information.
+    * One table maps literals to objects that store type information.

 ### Symbol tables